Sian Appleyard

 CStar Design

-CStar Design is a sister duo, Cathy Roberts and Lisa Davidson, who together design and create original fusion glass pieces.
-They are based in Winchester and have been working with glass since 2005.
-Through their glass work, they explore the colour vibrancy and translucency that glass gives in certain lights and include natural lines and forms from within nature.
-Their ‘Kaleidoscope’ range reminisces childhood memories of sunny days and the magic images created with a kaleidoscope.
-In the same way a kaleidoscope forever changes its unique forms and colour patterns, they have developed a technique for creating this in each of their glass creations.
-No two creations will ever have the same colours and shapes in the same way a kaleidoscope will never recreate the same pattern once changed.
-The pieces are created using a range of glass fusion techniques, creating layers and embellishments within the work.
+CStar Design is a sister duo based in Winchester.
+Cathy and Lisa work together to design and create original fusion glass pieces.
+Through their glass work, they explore the colour vibrancy and translucency that glass offers, incorporating natural lines and forms from within nature.
+Their Kaleidoscope range reminisces childhood memories of sunny days and the magical images created within a Kaleidoscope.
+In the same way that a Kaleidoscope forever changes its unique forms and colour patterns, they too have developed a technique for creating this in each of their glass pieces.
+No two creations will ever have the same colours and shapes.
+They use a range of glass fusion techniques, creating layers and embellishments within their work.

 Pete Gilbert